jkneifl/academic-page/content/post/vindy/index.md

 - **Data noise** (captured by {{< math >}}$\boldsymbol{\sigma}^2_{\boldsymbol{\phi}}${{< /math >}} of the VAE encoder)
 - **Model uncertainty** (captured by {{< math >}}$\boldsymbol{\sigma}^2_\xi${{< /math >}} of the VINDy coefficients)

+{{< figure src="vici.jpeg" caption="VICI inference for a new parameter β: the encoder samples initial latent states z₀ and the VINDy coefficient matrices Ξ from their learned distributions, integrates the latent ODE forward in time, and decodes the resulting ensemble of trajectories back to the full state space.
+The spread across decoded snapshots (top row) directly reflects the model's uncertainty." numbered="true" id="vici">}}

 ---

 ## Example: Reaction–Diffusion System